-It’s a little bit of a vulnerable thing to throw yourself a birthday party.
+It’s a little bit of a vulnerable thing to throw yourself a birthday party, let alone a big Parks and Recreation themed birthday party.
 I turned 36 this year, and with my birthday arriving at the end of a year that held both significant loss and much growth, I was ready to celebrate big.
-Most years insecurity has kept my celebrations and my invite list small, but this year I felt ready to have a big party and when a good friend with a passion for event prep offered to come along for the ride, I decided to go all in!
+Most years, insecurity has kept my celebrations small, but this year I felt ready to have a big party and when a good friend with a passion for event prep offered to come along for the ride, I decided to go all-in!

 Parks and recreation has been off the air for a few years, but still lives on as a pop-culture icon.
 Parks and Recreation is still one of my favorite shows and I have not stopped loving it at all since it went off the air.
 Having a Parks and Rec themed party was surprisingly perfect for adults, it was a playful way to theme an adult party.

 My friend group shares an affinity for Rarks and Rec, and are constantly making references to the show, so it seemed like a fun theme for a party.
 I recently decided that costume parties are a great way to do a party when your friends are mostly introverts but prone to commit heartily when they agree to something.